Suwayomi/Suwayomi-JUI/README.md

 ![image](resources/icon.png)
-# Tachidesk-JUI
+# Suwayomi-JUI
-A free and open source manga reader to read manga from a [Tachidesk-Server][tachidesk-server] instance.
+A free and open source manga reader to read manga from a [Suwayomi-Server][tachidesk-server] instance.

-Tachidesk-JUI can run Tachidesk-Server on its own on desktop platforms, or connect to an already hosted server.
+Suwayomi-JUI can run Suwayomi-Server on its own on desktop platforms, or connect to an already hosted server.

 Android and any desktop platform that runs Java can run it.
 On most platforms are binaries available if you don't want to install Java yourself.

 ## Is this application usable?
 Should I test it?
-Here is a list of current features for interaction with Tachidesk-JUI:
+Here is a list of current features for interaction with Suwayomi-JUI:

 - Managing installed Extensions.
 - Interaction with your library.